bombasticSlacks/Aspirant/Game/Materials.md

 ---

 #### Liquid
-Spirits, elixirs, strange fluids, anything that can be used to dissolve material, treat it or as lubrication.
+Spirits, elixirs, strange fluids, or anything that can be used to dissolve, treat, or lubricate materials.
 Useful in crafting [Comestibles](Comestibles).

 ---